Bassim789/filedir/README.md

 ```
 If an error with encoding appear, you can try adding "latin1" as an argument at the end of the command.

-After the scan, three files are created inside a data folder, they contain the result of the scan.
+After the scan, the file data.json.js is created inside the repo, it contains the result of the scan.

 ## Visualization
 If necessary, move or copie the repo on a location where you can see html files.